pansilup/cgc-prgs-for-klee-seed-mode/README.md

 # cgc-prgs-for-klee-seed-mode

-modified cgc programs have been cloned from https://github.com/Hanseltu/cgc-study/tree/main/challenges Additionally .ktest files have been aded
+modified cgc programs have been cloned from https://github.com/Hanseltu/cgc-study/tree/main/challenges Additionally .ktest files have been aded.